devsystem2019/GitHubPullRequestTest/README.md

-# GithubActionsTest
+# GitHub Pull Request Test

-This project is dedicated for test automation of Github Actions related scenarios.
-Please DO-NOT update things without knowing the consequences!!
+This project is dedicated for test automation of GitHub Pull Request support test scenarios. **DONOT** update anything without knowing the consequences!!